 I know you had enough of plans and timetables in school, but these will help you decide what you might like to do in the future.
 They will help you keep track of significant deadlines for applications, job/apprenticeship/school leavers program fairs, company open houses and other informational events.
 These will not only help introduce you to your options they could help you make a decision.

 Take Advantage of All Services Available

 Most schools have career counsellors, but you shouldn’t just depend on that resource.
-Websites such as mycareerspringboard offer great career insight for school and university students, career based websites have many articles dealing with choosing a career.
+There are many dedicated websites that offer great career insights for school and university students, while career-based websites have many articles dealing with choosing a career.
 Using all available resources will help you make the most educated and informed decision.

 What Are Your Options?

 Now that we’ve spoken about what you should do to prepare yourself during your last year of school, let’s take a look at the general options that you have available to you.
 The most obvious and popular is continuing your studies in University, you may also choose to enter an apprenticeship which will allow you to receive on the job training/education, or you might just choose to enter the workforce.
 We take a much more analytical look at each of these options in the sections below.